components.email

 Submit

-In-email pathSurvey and confirmation without leaving the message
+In-email pathSurvey and confirmation without leaving the inbox

 Sent